5 Tips For Comparing Depression Apps

 When comparing apps, consider which type is likely to work for you.
 The most common depression app types are listed below, along with some higher quality examples.

-• Complete CBT course: Modeled off the highest-quality science of work works for fighting depression.
-Example: UpLift
+- Complete CBT course: Modeled off the highest-quality science of work works for fighting depression.
+Example: Mind Ease and UpLift

-• Chatbots: Have a conversation with a bot that can also guide you through techniques or meditations.
-Examples: Wysa and Youper
+- Chatbots: Have a conversation with a bot that can also guide you through techniques or meditations.
+Examples: [Filo by Mind Ease], Wysa and Youper

-• Mindfulness apps: Focus your attention while acknowledging and accepting negative thoughts and emotions.
-Examples: Headspace and Sanvello
+- Mindfulness apps: Focus your attention while acknowledging and accepting negative thoughts and emotions.
+Examples: Mind Ease, Headspace and Sanvello

 Consider how important it is for you to connect with a real person (as opposed to a bot), what your budget can afford (e-therapy is the most expensive of the above), whether you want methods that have stood the test of time (CBT) or want to explore newer ideas (like chatbots), and what kind of activities you’ll be doing (recording your mood, meditations, talking with peers or a therapist, multiple types of activities in the case of CBT, and so on).